 Symptoms can include:

-- Gums that have receeded away from the teeth
+Gums that have receded away from the teeth

 Treating Gum Disease

-Dr. Freundlich has utilized Soft Tissue Management since the 1980's to conservatively treat most periodontal disease without surgery.
+Dr. Freundlich and Dr Homsi have utilized Soft Tissue Management since the 1980's to conservatively treat most periodontal disease without surgery.
 Mostly this is done with non-surgical treatments such as scaling and root planing (deep cleaning) combined with lasers and/or antibiotics.

 Preventing Gum Disease